IHE/ITI.PDQm/input/pagecontent/volume-1.md

 * The Patient Demographics Consumer wishes to rely on the Patient Demographics Supplier's MPI based matching algorithm.
 * The Patient Demographics Consumer has low confidence that its demographics are exactly matched to those of the Patient Demographics Supplier.
 * The Patient Demographics Consumer wants to only encounter high quality matches to its query.
-* The Patient Demographics Consumer might know a business identifier for the patient, but it does not have full confidence in that identifer, such that additional logic to confirm demographics is desired.
+* The Patient Demographics Consumer might know a business identifier for the patient, but it does not have full confidence in that identifier, such that additional logic to confirm demographics is desired.

 ## 1:38.2 PDQm Actor Options